Helping Communities in Need

 Working out a plan with State Department officials, Griffin and his colleagues quietly funded four passenger aircrafts, secured qualified pilots and crew, and made the necessary public health, quarantine, and security arrangements to bring Americans home.
 Within a few days, the team safely transported 800 people back to the United States—the entire diplomatic staff as well as hundreds of other American citizens.

-Impacts Near and Far
+COVID Impacts Near and Far

 But the COVID-19 pandemic was only beginning, and Griffin Catalyst’s efforts soon turned closer to home.